- Grand jury decides not to charge anyone, prosecutor says

 An attorney representing Smith Industries, the owner of the truck that served as the float, identified the driver as Dale Andrew Hayden.

-The National Transportation Safety Board said the grade crossing warning system, which consists of a bell, lights and a gate, operated as designed, giving a 20-second warning of the train’s arrival.
+Last year, the National Transportation Safety Board said the grade crossing warning system, which consists of a bell, lights and a gate, operated as designed, giving a 20-second warning of the train's arrival.
 But the truck entered the crossing and the gate lowered, tipping over flag stands on the float.

 The board re-created the accident as part of an investigation.